remotedesktop1377-cloud/vloghub/frontend/BUG_FIX_SUMMARY.md

 ## 🐛 Problem Description

-Users encountered a JavaScript error: **"Cannot read properties of undefined (reading 'includes')"** when the image generation system tried to process chapter data.
+Users encountered a JavaScript error: **"Cannot read properties of undefined (reading 'includes')"** when the image generation system tried to process SceneData data.
 This error occurred when string properties were undefined or null, causing `.includes()` method calls to fail.

 ## 🔍 Root Cause Analysis